Wind and Hail Deductibles Explained: What Homeowners Must Know

 Pincher's Pro Tip

-If you live in a coastal state that experiences both tropical storms AND hail, you may have both a hurricane deductible and a wind/hail deductible on your policy — each applying to different types of storm events.
-Read your policy declarations carefully or ask your agent to walk through each deductible type.
+If you live in a coastal state that experiences both tropical storms AND hail, you may have both a hurricane deductible and a wind/hail deductible on your policy, each applying to different types of storm events.
+This is increasingly common after 2026 policy form changes from major carriers.

 Impact on Roof Damage Claims

-Additionally, your insurer may apply Actual Cash Value (ACV) rather than Replacement Cost Value (RCV) to older roofs, meaning they deduct for depreciation before calculating your payout — making the effective out-of-pocket cost even higher.
-Understanding how home insurance deductibles work can help you better plan for these scenarios.
+Additionally, your insurer may apply Actual Cash Value (ACV) rather than Replacement Cost Value (RCV) to older roofs, meaning they deduct for depreciation before calculating your payout, which makes the effective out-of-pocket cost even higher.
+Understanding how home insurance deductibles work can help you better plan for these scenarios, and our guide to whether home insurance covers roof replacement breaks down the latest 2026 roof age rules.

 Can Homeowners Opt Out?